BugDeveloper/se-cheatsheet/python.md

 - `max`
 - `sum`
 - `any` - True if any item is True
-- `all` - True if all items is True
+- `all` - True if all items are True

 #### The `reduce` initializer